PeteMaina/php-calculator/README.md

-Using php to build a calculator.
+Using php to build a calculator